CREATE INTERACTIVE TABLE¶

 AS <query>

-Static interactive tables do not automatically refresh and require manual updates to reflect changes in source data.
+Static interactive tables don’t automatically refresh.
+They require manual updates to reflect changes in source data.
+To do so, run a CREATE OR REPLACE command or an INSERT OVERWRITE command on the interactive table.

 Creates a dynamic interactive table that automatically refreshes based on the specified lag time: